MODERATE-Project/moderate-docs/docs/tools-and-services/solar-cadastre.md

 title: Solar Cadastre
 ---

-# Solar Cadastre Assessment Tool
+# Solar Cadastre

 !!! abstract "Abstract"

-    The Solar Cadastre (SC) Assessment Tool is designed to help users calculate the energy potential of their buildings or assess the performance of their solar panels.
+    The Solar Cadastre (SC) is designed to help users calculate the energy potential of their buildings or assess the performance of their solar panels.

     The tool utilizes different profiles to analyze building data, calculate solar potential, and retrieve geospatial information.
 Users can interact with the map by selecting their building and performing the two available calculations.